Itadri/Itadri/README.md

 sybau (''shut your bitch ass up'' for short if someone doesnt know the slang lol) and dont even approach me if youre transphobic, homohpobic or a zoo/pedophile llooooollloloololol............... or a groomer, you shuld kill urselg atp lol. im deadass

-im acyually deaf irl!!!!!!!!1 i was born deaf!!!!!!!! loloolollol....................... also plspsplspslpsdlspalfowmeawomfae i make alot of grammar mistakes lollol............... deal with it
+im acyually deaf irl!!!!!!!!1 i was born deaf!!!!!!!! loloolollol....................... also plspsplspslpsdlspalfowmeawomfae i make alot of grammar mistakes lollol............... deal with it sybau again if youre making fun or mocking people becus of their mental illness or because of their disability, weirdo

+im also trans btw! ftm but it wont stop me from using she/they pronouns lololol dont get weird ideas and dont call me a woman, thx

+''why r u uncomf with younger people but not older peopel'' BECAUSE im VERY used to being around older people, but not younger. i have, and i mean, ALOT of friends that are reaching their 18's or twenties, so!

+''jjk ended, sybau and delete ur jjk skins'' no lol... im too hyperfixated on jjk u can NOT stop me!!
+HAHAHAHAHAHAHHHHHHHAAAAAAAAAAAAAAAAAA plus if s3 omes out every jjk fan will come back trust ..............